Escort for Hire

-Escort for Hire is a low budget 1960 British thriller film.
-It starred June Thorburn, Pete Murray, Noel Trevarthen, Jan Holden and Peter Butterworth.
+Escort for Hire is a low budget 'B' 1960 British thriller film directed by Godfrey Grayson and starring June Thorburn, Pete Murray, Noel Trevarthen, Jan Holden and Peter Butterworth.
+It was written by Mark Grantham and produced by the Danzigers.

 Plot

 Unemployed actor Steve gets a job with Miss Kennedy's agency as an escort-bodyguard, but ends up being framed for murder after a wealthy client, Miss Elizabeth Quinn, is killed.